CamBuscher/100Days/README.md

 After today my eyes turn towards next week, our pentathlon of challenges, one each day.
 It will be a whole lot of studying but I am excited to kill it and move on to module two!
 Hard to believe it's almost here.

+# Day 34

+I finished week five at Turing!!
+Next week is essentially finals week, and I'm feeling really good about it!
+I'm prepared for all the challenges that are ahead of me (I think), but that won't stop me from overpreparing!

+Today I had another design lesson and a github lesson.
+I have to say that while I appreciate those lessons, they certainly weren't the strongest learning experiences to go out of a module on.
+I guess that's on purpose, they probably don't want to drop React on us today or something.

+I also attended a session that discussed the different types of work environments you can find yourself in as a junior dev.
+I have to say I think I am drawn to a more startup - sized company right now, but I know what is probably best for me long-term is to go somewhere larger where I can have mentors and continue to learn.
+I don't think those places are bad, I just know a smaller team would be more exciting and fun, but also inherently more risky and challenging.
+I hope when I graduate Turing that I'm up to the task of whatever I get, because let's be honest, I'm not going to turn down any job.

+I also did some extra javascript testing, and feel REALLY good with those!
+But I will definitely redo all of them for a little bit sometime this week.

+My attention this weekend will be pretty much all studying and (mainly) my third static comp.
+It's going to be a monster of a build, but I think I can do it!
+I didn't have the best second static comp (it fell apart on a large television due to a few small oversights), and I'm determined to kick this one's ass, even though it's going to be tough.